AlenaMak1995/pctl_idual/README.md

  ### Region avoidance (hard constraint)

  P(ever visit G4) ≤ 0

+**What we expect:** The policy must avoid G4 entirely, cost may increase due to detours, reachability of the goal must still be guaranteed

+**What we observe:** P(visit G4) = 0, cost increases from 10.0 → 15.0, policy reroutes along the left edge, P(G2U_G3) ≈ 1 emerges as a consequence, not a requirement

+This demonstrates that region constraints are enforced exactly and meaningfully alter the policy.

 ```
  === Global LP with PCTL + Until ===
 Optimal expected cost: 15.000000000001585